fhiso/legacy-format/dates.md

 *date* is estimated using statistical likelihoods or cultural norms.

-{.example}  If it is known that the first and third children in a family were born in 1897 and 1900, the second child's birth *may* be recorded as "`ABT 1899`" as the *date* of birth is fairly well bounded, even if twins were involved.
+{.example}  If it is known that the first and third children in a family were born in 1897 and 1900, respectively, the second child's birth *may* be recorded as "`ABT 1899`" as the *date* of birth is fairly well bounded, even if twins were involved.

 {.note}  The `ABT` token is currently by far the most commonly used of the three approximated tokens.